Connect with us

 If you’re buried in the ground, your microbes are flushed into the soil along with a soup of decomposition fluids as your body breaks down.
 They’re entering an entirely new environment and encountering a whole new microbial community in the soil.

 The mixing or coalescence of two distinct microbial communities happens frequently in nature.
-Coalescence happens when the roots of two plants grow together, when wastewater is emptied into a or even when two people kiss.
+Coalescence happens when the roots of two plants grow together, when wastewater is emptied into a river or even when two people kiss.

 The outcome of mixing – which community dominates and which microbes are active – depends on several factors, such as how much environmental change the microbes experience and who was there first.
 Your microbes are adapted to the stable, warm environment inside your body where they receive a steady supply of food.
 In contrast, soil is a particularly harsh place to live – it’s a highly variable environment with steep chemical and physical gradients and big swings in temperature, moisture and nutrients.
 Furthermore, soil already hosts an exceptionally diverse microbial community full of decomposers that are well adapted to that environment and would presumably outcompete any newcomers.